 This action helps me stay clear and organized when I’m ready to think about what I want to write about.

-And like I mentioned above, you can see in this project I also have my Resources set up with the links and information I need most when I’m ready to write.
+And as you can see in this project I also have my Resources set up with the most important links and information I need most when I’m ready to write.

-When I have chosen something to write about from this project, I then add the project category Blog Editorial Board.
+When I’ve finally decided upon something to write about from this project, I then add the project category Blog Editorial Board.
 This automatically adds it to the next project and is ready to be written, edited, and published.

 (I walk you through this in the video below.)